 You can think of it this way: you need less juice to charge your phone than your tablet or laptop, for example.

 Furthermore, taller people have a larger bone structure, which usually means that they have a higher basal metabolic rate (BMR) than shorter people.
-And while you can mess with your body mass by adding or losing a few pounds, you can’t alter your height or your bone structure.
+And while you can mess with your body mass by adding or losing a few pounds (you could add healthy weight with either calisthenics or strenght training, or cut eating sugar and check your diet for weight loss), you can’t alter your height or your bone structure.

 In conclusion, your BMR is heavily determined by your genetics, which cannot be altered (for the most part).